 Indicators of exceptional achievement

-Candidates must demonstrate internationally recognised achievements and expertise through one or more of the following:
+Candidates must demonstrate exceptional achievements and expertise through one or more of the following:

 How to be nominated by the Victorian Government

-Step 1.
-Referral from a Victorian Government Department or agency
+Step 2.
+Be identified by a Victorian Government department or agency

 The Victorian Government department or agency supporting your nomination will prepare your nomination document.
 Once complete, you can collect it directly from them.

-Step 3.
-Submit your Expression of Interest (EOI)
+Step 4.
+Submit your Expression of Interest (EOI) to the Australian Government

 Submit your Department of Home Affairs EOI together with your Victorian Government nomination to the Department of Home Affairs.